AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/catalog-templates.md

 * how generic templates work
 * have created an individual template

-Build on this knowledge and continue your journey by next reviewing the document [Manage staged product catalog experiences](staged-catalog.md), where you will learn how to work with staged product data and AEM Launches..
+Build on this knowledge and continue your journey by next reviewing the document [Manage staged product catalog experiences](staged-catalog.md), where you will learn how to work with staged product data and AEM Launches.

 ## Additional Resources {#additional-resources}